-- Water your newly planted garden as soon as it is planted and make sure it gets at least one inch of water per week.
-You may have to water more often in hot dry summers.
+- Water your newly planted garden as soon as it is planted and make sure it gets at least 1 inch of water per week.
+You may have to water more often in hot, dry summers.
 Let your plants tell you how much water they need.
 Some wilting in noonday sun is normal.
 Wilting in the evening is stress.

-You hear a lot about mulching lately, but it really does make a major difference in a garden.
-Mulch conserves water, blocks weeds and cools the soil.
-Organic mulches like shredded or chipped bark, compost, straw and shredded leaves, will also improve the soil quality.
+You hear a lot about mulching lately, but it does make a major difference in a garden.
+Mulch conserves water, blocks weeds, and cools the soil.
+Organic mulches such as shredded or chipped bark, compost, straw, and shredded leaves will also improve the soil's quality.

-Plastic mulches are nice in a vegetable garden to heat the soil around warm season crops like tomatoes, peppers, melons and squash.
+Plastic mulches are nice in a vegetable garden to heat the soil around warm-season crops such as tomatoes, peppers, melons, and squash.

 Whatever mulch you choose, apply it soon after planting, before new weeds sprout.
-Apply a 2-4 inch... thick layer of mulch, avoiding direct contact with the plant stems.
+Apply a 2- to 4-inch-thick layer of mulch, avoiding direct contact with the plant stems.
 Piling mulch around the stem can lead to rotting and can provide cover for munching mice and voles.

 Label Your Plants and Keep Garden Records